tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

 So, t-SNE, MDS, and Kernel PCA with sigmoid kernel give us roughly similar results: an approximately evenly distributed data in the form of ellipse in 2D space.
 In 3D space, PCA and Kernel PCA show mirrored distributions (reflected along the vertical axis), with a subset of the points deviating from the main cluster.
 Furthermore, PCA and Kernel PCA give us nosier representations than other reductioon algorithms.
 Each representation doesn't have distinguishable clusters and high-density spots.
 Therefore, density-based clustering algorithms, such as DBSCAN clustering, aren't suitable for this dataset.
 Furthermore, due to the uniformity of the data, we expect to obtain only a few clusters at best.

 ### 5.2 Number of clusters
-Now, we should define the parameters that give us the best results.
-Let's go through each algorithm for choosing the number of clusters (see the corresponding graphs below):
+Now, we should determine the appropriate for this dataset number of clusters.
+We'll consider 2 cases: when columns with textual information is considered and when the are not taken into account.
+Let's go through each cluster evaluation algorithm (see the corresponding graphs below):
 1. K-Elbow method is one of the most prominent and simplest methods for evaluating cluster for K-Means clustering.
 However, the output graphs don't have a clear elbow point [3].
 Therefore, this algorithm isn't suitable in our case.
 2. Silhouette score is also used to evaluate the number of clusters k for K-Means algorithm.
 There are clear results, from which we can derive that for K-Means clustering it's better to choose 2 or 3 clusters depending on whether textual columns are considered.
 When choosing the optimal number of clusters, we should consider not only the algorithm's average score but also the distribution of clister sizes [3].
 When textial features are taken into account, one cluster often becomes significantly larger than the others for many suggested cluster numbers.
 Therefore, the best choice is k=2, as larger k values result in significantly imbalanced cluster sizes.
 When textual columns are omitted, the best choice is k=3 since this configuration gives us the most size-balanced result.
 3. Dendrograms were built to evaluate the number of clusters for agglomerative clustering.
 In both cases, there are 3 clearly distinguishable clusters.
-In the graphs below, you can see
+In the graphs below, you can see the horizontal line that helps to highlight 7 small clusters.
+However, due to the nature of the data, my major choice is k=3 for agglomeartive clustering and the second choice is k=2.
-4. Finally, BIC/AIC scores were used for choosing cluster for Gaussian Mixture clustering algorithm.
+4. Finally, BIC/AIC scores were used to find optimal number of clusters for Gaussian Mixture clustering algorithm.
+The appropriate number corresponds to the global minimum on BIC or AIC graph.
+The Bayesian Information Criterion penalizes models more severely than The Akaike Information Criterion.
+This is why, if one criterion isn't well-suited for the model, we can choose the other one.
+In this case, AIC demostrates poor results, since there is no clear minimum.
+In contrast, BIC have (almost) clear minima for both scenarios: when textual columns are included, the optimal cluster number is k=2 (with a score a bit lower than for k=3), and when textual features are omitted, k=3 is preferred.

 The results of cluster choosing algorithms:
 Cluster choice when **textual columns are considered**: